-The easiest and safest way to use the suppressIT module is to use the Setup Wizard to set up any new job, as with the rest of matchIT Desktop.
+The easiest and safest way to use the suppressIT module is to use the Setup Wizard to set up any new job, as with the rest of the matchIT suite.
 For instructions on how to use the Setup Wizard, please refer to the Getting Started Guide.